Wine Yeast (Red, White or Sparkling)

 Note: Try using raisins instead of sugar to increase the alcohol content.
 Raisins help to get a full-bodied wine with better taste and mouthfeel.

-1. Red Grape wine (ideal for high tannins and phenolic wines with a full body and bouquet of flavors) Use a 28-day traditional fermentation process for best results.
+Ideal for high tannins and phenolic wines with a full body and bouquet of flavors.
+Use a 28-day traditional fermentation process for best results.
 Bangalore blue and other indigenous grapes from India that are black, sour, with seed and having a thick skin are ideal for homemade red wine.

-2. Dry wine (white wines and sparkling wines from Table Grapes (green).
+(white wines and cider wines from Table Grapes (green).
 Adding a bit of potassium sorbate/stabilizer will help you achieve the traditional sweet).
 If you are using India Grapes without seed, then use a blender to juice out the grapes otherwise grapes need to be put in a large bag and juiced out.

-3. Sparkling wine yeast: Ideal for the much converted bubbly effervescent wines a.k.a.
+Ideal for the much converted bubbly effervescent wines a.k.a.
 Champagne.
-Possible substitutes ec-1118
+Possible substitutes Lalvin EC-1118.
+If you are making sweet wine then please choose Sparkling wine yeast.

 Hooch is a crude American term for any unfinished, freshly fermented wine or alcoholic beverage.
 It has a negative connotation because the product is often homemade with primitive fermentation techniques and hence equivalent to Desi Daru (देसी दारू) As per excise department, it is also categorized under the same category.